time2fishman/adams-nightwatch-intro/README.md

 * The test case would consist of the calculation to perform, and the expected result
 * Create one simple test in the `step1/tests/tests.js` file.
 * You can use plain strings for your `selectors` (i.e. `'button[name="equalsButton"]'` instead of something like `selectors.buttons.equal`)
+* Finally, create at least TWO more test cases on your own for this calculator, following the same pattern as in the earlier step.

 <details>